 Getting Started

 Getting data visualization right starts with determining the goal of your visualization and selecting a suitable chart type.
 The purpose of data visualization is to transform complex information into clear, actionable insights.
 Charts are the most effective tool for this purpose.
 Selecting the right chart depends on the data you’re working with and the message you want to communicate.
-Common chart types with their appropriate use cases are outlined below to help you present data clearly, accurately, and with maximum impact.Types
+Common chart types with their appropriate use cases are outlined below to help you present data clearly, accurately, and with maximum impact.Engineers can check out our documentation for our extended charting library here.

 A Quick Guide